zaius/docs/content/docs/services/linking-services.md

 ### Using the environment variables
 To use these env vars in your application you would simply query the environment for the variables you are looking for.
-In this example, you would want the IP and the port elasticsearch is running on.
+In this example, you would want the IP and the port Elasticsearch is running on.
 In Go this would look something like this:

 ```golang